shanelabelle/UBC_CourseLoad/README.md

 # UBC_CourseLoad ver 1.0

-UBC CoureLoad is a desktop application that allows UBC studens to manage and visualize their courses and grade distributions with a simple and elegant GUI.
+UBC CoureLoad is a desktop application that allows UBC students to manage and visualize their courses and grade distributions with a simple and elegant GUI.

 ## License & copyright